 - a.
 Requirements for public street light design are described in the table below.
 The table may be modified where information from a professional engineer provides supporting detail for the request.
 Any modifications made to the table may be processed as a Minor Amendment. - b.
 Street light design will follow the "Lighting Zone Classification" of this Section.
 Lighting zone shall be defined within the preliminary subdivision plat or site plan. - c.
-Street lights on minor collectors in R2 & R1 lighting zones shall only be located at intersections, elbows, or mid-block crossings. - d.
-Street lights on local streets in R2 & R1 lighting zones shall only be located at intersections, elbows, mid-block crossings, cul-de-sacs or hammerheads. - e.
-Local/local, and local/collector intersections shall have at least one street light at each intersection. - f.
+Street lights shall be placed along the full length of arterial streets. - d.
+Street lights on minor collectors in Lighting Zones 1 and 2 shall only be located at intersections, elbows, or mid-block crossings. - e.
+Street lights on local streets in Lighting Zones 1 and 2 shall only be located at intersections, elbows, mid-block crossings, cul-de-sacs or hammerheads. - f.
+Local/local, and local/collector intersections shall have at least one street light at each intersection. - g.
 Collector/collector, Arterial/collector, and arterial/local intersections shall have at least 2 street lights at each intersection.

-- g.
+- h.
 At signalized intersections, street light plans shall be coordinated with street lights mounted on traffic signals.
-Arterial/arterial intersections shall have at least 4 lights at the intersection typically mounted on the signal poles. - h.
-Where and intersection will have a future traffic signal, the lights should be placed such that the traffic signal can be installed later with no interruption in street lighting service. - i.
-Typical lumens listed above are a guide.
-Actual lumens will vary based on photometric calculations for roadway. - j.
-Photometric calculations shall be provided for roadways requiring continuous lighting.
-Photometrics will be based on illuminance method and shall demonstrate compliance to light levels in table above. - k.
-A typical photometric calculation illustrating the maximum spacing for a given roadway section may be provided in lieu of full roadway calculations. - I. Photometric calculations are not required for intersections.
+Arterial/arterial intersections shall have at least 4 lights at the intersection typically mounted on the signal poles. - i.
+Where an intersection will have a future traffic signal, the lights should be placed such that the traffic signal can be installed later with no interruption in street lighting service. - j.
+Typical lumens listed below are a guide.
+Actual lumens will vary based on photometric calculations for roadway. - Photometric calculations shall be provided for roadways requiring continuous lighting.
+Photometrics will be based on illuminance method and shall demonstrate compliance to light levels in table below. - I. A typical photometric calculation illustrating the maximum spacing for a given roadway section may be provided in lieu of full roadway calculations.